-It doesn't matter how great your song sounds in your studio once it's released to the public.
-If it doesn't sound just as great on your listeners' playback devices, you'll have them scrambling for the "skip" button.
+No matter how amazing your song sounds in your studio, what truly matters is how it holds up in the real world.
+If it doesn’t sound just as incredible on your listeners’ playback devices, they’ll quickly hit the “skip” button.

-In this post, we'll dive into our EXPOSE 2 application, and we'll explore how it can ensure the best-sounding master possible — regardless of playback medium.
-EXPOSE 2 will guarantee a pleasurable listening experience for your audience, and it will enable you to release your music with assurance.
+In this post, we'll explore our EXPOSE 2 application and how it can ensure the best-sounding master possible—regardless of playback medium.
+We’ll show you how EXPOSE 2 ensures your music sounds its best on any platform or device, delivering an exceptional listening experience for your audience.
+With EXPOSE 2, you can release your tracks with total confidence.

 EXPOSE 2